douglasryu/Elbows/README.md

-# Rockinhood
+# Elbows

-Rockinhood recreates the vision of the famous Robinhood app allowing people to start investing in stocks breaking free from comission fees.
+Social network platform inpired by Instagram.
+Welcome to Elbows where you can "rub elbows" with friends and family from a safe social distance.

-Visit the live site [here](https://rockinhood.herokuapp.com/).
+Visit the live site [here](https://elbowsapp.herokuapp.com/).

 # Key Features